The Strong Gravitational Lens Finding Challenge: Lens finding methods

 \subsubsection{GAMOCLASS (Tuccillo, Huertas-Company, Velasco-Forero, Decenci\`ere)}

-Our algorithm for classification of strong lensed galaxies was developed as a CNN used for binary classification task.
-Our code was trained and tested on the space-based dataset (dataset 0) provided for the Ssrong lensing challenge, comprising 20,000 stamps of single band simulated galaxies.
-We used the full dataset in the proportion of 4/5 for training and 1/5 for validation.
+GAMOCLASS is a CNN based classifier.
+We used the full training data set in the proportion of 4/5 for training and 1/5 for validation.
 The training images were labelled with 1 if showing strong lensing and 0 otherwise.
 Our CNN gives as output a probability [0,1] of the input image being a strongly lensed system.
 The final architecture of our model is illustrated in Fig. \ref{Fig1_gamoclass}.
 The input image (101x101 pixels) is first processed by a 2D convolution layer with a 3x3 filter size, then subsampled by a 3x3 max pooling layer.
-Another two identical units follow, with a growing dimensionality of the output space (depth, i.e.output number of filters) in the convolution, for a total of 3 convolutional layers and 3 max pooling layers.
-Each of these convolutional layers is followed by a rectified linear unit (ReLU) step.
-The output of these units is then processed through a single fully-connected layer follower by a dropout layer, and, finally, by a one-neuron fully connected layer with sigmoid activation function.
-For the classification problem we used the binary cross-entropy cost function and for weights updates we used an adaptive moment estimation (ADAM, \citealt{Kingma_2014}) optimization method.
-The use of the ADAM optimizer improves the learning rate, and previous tests with stochastic gradient descent (SGD) lead to worse results on the classification of the validation sample.
-In order to increase the size of the training set and make the model invariant to specific transformations, we perform several data augmentation steps: \begin{itemize} \item Random rotation of the image in the range [0, 180$\degree$], using a reflection fill mode to keep constant the size of the images. \item The images were randomly shifted of 0.02 times the total width of the image. \item Random horizontal and vertical flips of the images \end{itemize} During the training we initialize the weights of our model with random normal values and we warm up the training \citet{Huang_2016} of the CNN for 25 epochs, using an exponential decay rate ($10^{-6}$) and a staring learning rate of 0.001.
-Then the network is trained using an early stopping method, and for a maximum number of 300 epochs.
-The early stopping method is an effective method to prevent overfitting and consists in stopping the training if a monitored quantity does not improve for a fixed number (called \textit{patience}) of training epochs.
-The quantity that we monitored was the \textit{accuracy} of the classification of the validation sample.
-The best architecture was trained over 220 epochs with a parameter of patience equal to 20.
-We implemented our code in the Keras framework \citep{Chollet_2015} on top of Theano \citep{Bastien_2012}.
-Our architecture converges with a classification accuracy of 91\% on the validation sample.
-We further evaluated the performance of our classifier calculating the ROC curve of the classifier, i.e. the True Positive Rate (TPR) against the False Positive Rate.
-As shown in Fig. \ref{Fig2_gamoclass}, we reach a TPR higher than the 90\% with a FPR < 8\%.
+Another two identical units follow, with a growing dimensionality of the output space in the convolution, for a total of 3 convolutional layers and 3 max pooling layers.
+Each of these convolutional layers is followed by a ReLU step.
+The output of these units is then processed through a single fully-connected layer follower by a dropout layer, and, finally, by a one-neuron fully connected layer with sigmoid activation functions.
+For the classification problem we used the binary cross-entropy cost function and found the weights using ADAM \citep{Kingma_2014}) optimization method.
+The use of the ADAM optimizer improved the learning rate compared to tests with stochastic gradient descent (SGD).
+In order to increase the size of the training set and make the model invariant to specific transformations, we perform these data augmentation steps: 1) we introduce random rotations of the image in the range [0, 180$\degree$], using a reflection fill mode to keep constant the size of the images; 2) the images are randomly shifted of 0.02 times the total width of the image; 3) the images are randomly flipped horizontally and vertically.